influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/config-data-nodes.md

 Default is `0`.

 #### query-max-memory-bytes
-Maximum total bytes of memory allowed for queries.
+Maximum total bytes of memory allowed for an individual query.
 `0` means unlimited.
 Default is `0`.

 #### total-max-memory-bytes
-Maximum total bytes of memory allowed for queries.
+Maximum total bytes of memory allowed for all running Flux queries.
 `0` means unlimited.
 Default is `0`.